 One of the biggest benefits I have recognised from shoulder checks is the quality in design.
 I have a terrible eye for design and pixels, but a designer can easily and quickly pick out such issues right away during the shoulder check.
 Having designers in these shoulder checks is even more beneficial and important if the application is design heavy.
 On one project, Developers would tend to send screenshots of new screens that they are currently implementing as a rough draft to get design feedback earlier on.

-- Before implementing shoulder checks, have a conversation with the team to see if they are mostly onboard.
 At this time, it would be good to understand any concerns or hesitations.
-I found having a conversation with each team member privately worked best for me, then I would bring up the summary from the conversations in retro to either implement shoulder checks or address the concerns in another way.
 One common concern of shoulder checks was the additional time it would take.
 Previously when a user story failed and had to be reopened it took quite a bit of time to investigate, write out the issue, coordinate with the Developers on a fix and then have to re-test again.
-Ideally, shoulder checks should reduce the overall time in delivery since user stories would be reopened less and avoid the failure cycle.
-Additionally we agreed that if shoulder checks felt like a waste of time or was not beneficial in anyway, we would revisit the process and remove Shoulder Checks after a few weeks of trial.
+Ideally, shoulder checks should reduce the overall time in delivery since user stories would be reopened less often and avoid the failure cycle.
+Additionally we agreed that if shoulder checks felt like a waste of time or were not beneficial in any way, we would revisit the process and remove Shoulder Checks after a few weeks of trial.

-- For complex features, bring in the other platform Developer into the shoulder check if there is a discrepancy in the feature behaviour across the two platforms (this helps a lot with cross platform alignment)
+We also found for more complex features, bringing in the other platform Developer into the shoulder check if there is a discrepancy in the feature behaviour across the two platform helped a lot with cross platform alignment and integration.

-After introducing the concept of shoulder checks to two different teams at two different companies this year, the biggest benefits I have seen are an increase in quality output, less feedback loops and closer teamwork.
+After working the concept of shoulder checks with three different teams at three different companies this year, the biggest benefits I have seen are an increase in quality output, less feedback loops and closer teamwork.